Basic Algorithm Templates

 empty()

-front() Returns the front element
+front() Return the head element

-back() Returns the back element
+back() Return the tail element

-pop() Pops the front element
+pop() Pop the head element

-priority_queue, priority queue, default is a max heap
+priority_queue, Priority queue, default is max heap

 size()